 Settings Reference

-This document provides a comprehensive reference for all Obsidian Gemini Scribe settings in v4.0.0.
+This document provides a comprehensive reference for all Obsidian Gemini Scribe settings.

 Table of Contents